cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 >> TZ=CST6CDT

-9. If you are using Java 11.0.16, you need to add Db2 libraries to your LIBPATH.
+i.
+If you are using Java 11.0.16, you need to add Db2 libraries to your LIBPATH.
 An example is shown below:

 >>LIBPATH_SUFFIX=/usr/lpp/db2d10/jdbc/lib